sandepal-org/mq01-ops/README.md

 ## Minor modifications to ArgoCD

-ArgoCD will deploy `dp01` and its related resources to the cluster.
+ArgoCD will deploy `mq01` and its related resources to the cluster.
 These resources are labelled by ArgoCD with a specific `applicationInstanceLabelKey` so that they can be tracked for configuration drift.
-The default label used by ArgoCD collides with DataPower operator, so we need to change it.
+The default label used by ArgoCD collides with MQ operator, so we need to change it.

 Issue the following command to change the `applicationInstanceLabelKey`used by
 ArgoCD: